StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 - **msg_title** - Optional.
 The title of the event.
 - **source_type_name** - Optional.
 The source event type name.
 - **tags** - Optional.
 A list of key/value tags to associate with the event.

+The `element_identifier` is used to bind an event to a topology element.
+Any of the provided properties can be used to define an event stream in StackState

 {% tabs %}
 {% tab title="JSON event" %}